CentreForDigitalHumanities/I-analyzer/frontend/src/assets/manual/en-GB/neighbour-network.md

-This graph shows words that appear in the same contexts as the query term across the corpus.
+This graph shows a network of words that appear in the same contexts as the query term across the corpus.

 ## Word models